 Minerals, unlike the other components in the body, are inorganic substances.
 They are present in all tissues and fluids within the body.
 Minerals play a critical role in various physicochemical processes that are essential to life.
-We must remember here tht no mineral yields energy.
-But minerals present with enzymes catalyzes the release of energy from other macronutrients.
+We must remember here that no mineral yields energy.
+But minerals present with enzymes catalyze the release of energy from other macronutrients.

-Calcium is one of the abundant mineral found in the human body.
-The average adult body contains up to one kilogram of Calcium.
+Calcium is one of the abundant minerals found in the human body.
+The average adult body contains up to one kilogram of calcium.
 Did you know that over 99% of the calcium in the body is found in the bones and teeth?
 The bones are the body’s reserve of this alkaline earth mineral.

-Sodium is one of the minerals that plays a key role in certain metabolic functions in the body.
-It is mostly associated with the fluid balance and the functions of the nerves & muscles.
-Lately Sodium has been receiving flak in the recent years for its association with high blood pressure.
+Sodium is one of the minerals that play a key role in certain metabolic functions in the body.
+It is mostly associated with fluid balance and the functions of the nerves & muscles.
+Lately, sodium has been receiving flak in recent years for its association with high blood pressure.
 But the right amount of sodium within the body is absolutely critical for our survival.
 As per the most recent Dietary Guidelines for Americans, the maximum consumption of Sodium should not exceed 2300 milligrams or 1 tsp per day (2).
 Sodium is found in a number of fruits, vegetables, nuts, grains, and legumes.

 Potassium is an essential mineral that plays a number of key roles within the body.
-Potassium along with Sodium is responsible to maintain the water and acid-base balance in the blood and tissues.
-These sodium-potassium pumps also play a key role in generating electrical impulse which allows conduction of nerve impulse.
+Potassium along with sodium is responsible to maintain the water and acid-base balance in the blood and tissues.
+These sodium-potassium pumps also play a key role in generating electrical impulses which allow the conduction of nerve impulses.
 This active transport of potassium in and out of cells is critical to cardiovascular function (3).
-While Potassium is mostly associated with bananas, there are a wide variety of fruits, vegetables that are rich in this mineral.
+While potassium is mostly associated with bananas, there are a wide variety of fruits, vegetables that are rich in this mineral.
 Some of the other sources of potassium include spinach, avocados, sweet potatoes, and salmon.